Parenting and Pregnancy Books I've Loved

 When I was expecting Theo, I scoured the blog archives of every blogger I knew who was a mom to see what she had to say to expecting and new moms.
 I read the books they read and did a search on all their blogs for "doula," "birth story," and "welcome baby."
 I accumulated solid resources and checked out copious pregnancy books from the library.

 After Theo was born, I realized I knew everything about pregnancy but nothing about feeding a baby, so I started reading more about breastfeeding, and then about introducing solids, and so on from there.
 I found out that I LOVE parenting books.
 So I've decided to document them here, along with pregnancy books.
 I won't go into those that weren't so great (hello, fear mongering and old-fashioned pregnancy books!), but here's what I loved, and I hope to continue to read all the things.
 I know it's quite possible to raise a healthy child without reading a guide, but children develop at such a bonkers rate and toddlers are so confusing that I find these books to be fascinating and sometimes hard to put down.

-I have only one book to share here, and it's Ina May's Guide to Childbirth.
-This may be a controversial way to start this post, but I promise, regardless of your "plan" for birth, I think this book is so beneficial.
+My next recommendation for pregnancy is Ina May's Guide to Childbirth.
+This is a great read for the second or third trimester.
+Regardless of your "plan" for birth, I think this book is so beneficial.
 You just have to be prepared to read it with a grain of salt if some aspects don't speak to you.
 The book is 100% pro giving birth without pain medication or other interventions, but regardless of your own intentions, reading the section on birth stories can do so much to normalize birth and prepare you to trust your body and let go of fear.
 I was scared of giving birth years before I was even pregnant, but after reading this book, the birth stories in particular, I felt complete confidence in my ability to birth a child.